ahmadfajar/vue3-mdb-docs/docs/components/inputs/toggle-field.md

 :::

 ::: warning <BsIcon icon="report_sharp" /><span class="ms-2 h6 mb-0">IMPORTANT</span>
-- The `<bs-field-toggle-field>` tag still works, but has been deprecated since v2.0.0.
+- The `<bs-button-toggle-field>` tag still works, but has been deprecated since v2.0.0.
-- Never assign a datasource to multiple `<bs-toggle-field>`.
+- Never assign single datasource to multiple `<bs-toggle-field>`.
 It may cause a bug or duplicate ID attribute.
 :::